NATO rejects Iranian accusations on missile deployment in Turkey

-NATO agreed this month to send Patriot missiles to Turkey to protect its ally against possible attack from neighboring Syria, where a 21-month-old civil war is raging.
-Turkey has harbored some Syrian rebels and refugees, and there have been episodes of gunfire from Syria hitting Turkish territory.
+NATO agreed this month to send Patriot missiles to Turkey to protect its ally against possible attack from neighbouring Syria, where a 21-month-old civil war is raging.
+Turkey has harboured some Syrian rebels and refugees, and there have been episodes of gunfire from Syria hitting Turkish territory.

 “I completely denounce these (Iranian) allegations.
 We have made clear right from the outset that the deployment of Patriots is a purely defensive measure,” NATO Secretary-General Anders Fogh Rasmussen told a news conference after talks with Belgian Prime Minister Elio Di Rupo.
 “We are there to defend and protect our ally Turkey.
 We have no offensive intentions whatsoever.”